grafana/tanka/docs/jsonnet/expected-structure.md

 Tanka evaluates the `main.jsonnet` file of your [Environment](/environments) and filters the output (either Object or Array) for valid Kubernetes objects.
-An object is considered valid if it has both, a `kind` and a `metadata.name` set.
+An object is considered valid if it has both, a `kind` and a `apiVersion` set.

+!!! warning
+    This behaviour is going to change in the future, `metadata.name` will also become required.

 ## Deeply nested object (Recommended)
 The most commonly used structure is a single big object that includes all of your configs to be applied to the cluster nested under keys.
-How deeply encapsulated the actual object is does not matter, Tanka will traverse down until it finds something that has both, a `kind` and a `metadata.name`.
+How deeply encapsulated the actual object is does not matter, Tanka will traverse down until it finds something that has both, a `kind` and an `apiVersion`.

 ???
 Example
     ```json